sheltermanager/asm3/doc/manual/options.rst

   option, trial adoptions are still shown in the Shelter View and on shelter searches/reports.

+* Our shelter does soft releases, allow us to mark these on movement screens:
+  When creating a released to wild movement, this allows for a soft release to be made.
+A soft release is one where the animal is monitored for some time after release.

+* Treat Soft Releases as shelter inventory: Animals on soft release will be kept in the shelter's inventory.

 * Warn when adopting an unaltered animal: If the animal has not been neutered/spayed, show a warning when trying to adopt it.